palaseus/Adrenochain/docs/WHITEPAPER.md

 ### 7.1 Research Incentives

 **Academic Grants**
-- Funding for research projects on GoChain
+- Funding for research projects on adrenochain
 - Incentives for developing new protocols
 - Support for mathematical validation research
 - Grants for security and risk management research